 - Deputy Superintendent (IC or backup IC) in an emergency contacts the Albany/Schenectady/Schoharie County Emergency Management Coordinator and/or the highest-ranking local government official for obtaining advice and assistance.

-- If the emergency is within BOCES’ boundaries and has the potential to impact the surrounding community, the District Superintendent or designee notifies the appropriate city officials (Example: Mayor, Highway Department, City Administrator, and/or Public Safety).
-Likewise, should there be an emergency within the community that has the potential to impact the school, the District Superintendent should be notified immediately.
+- If the emergency is within the BOCES boundaries and has the potential to impact the surrounding community, the Superintendent or designee notifies the appropriate city officials (Example: Mayor, Highway Dept., City Administrator, and/or Public Safety).
+Likewise, should there be an emergency within the community that has the potential to impact the school, the Superintendent should be notified immediately.

 - School population